Magpie River (Quebec): Hydroelectric production

 In 2004, a plan by a private company to construct a small hydroelectric plant on the river generated protests by environmentalists.

-The Bureau of Public Hearings on the Environment (BAPE) gave a favorable report on the project in 2004, but said there should be no further development on the river.In August 2005 the Charest government authorized construction of the dam by decree, which would eliminate some famous rapids.
+The Bureau of Public Hearings on the Environment (BAPE) gave a favorable report on the project in 2004, but said there should be no further development on the river.
+In August 2005 the Charest government authorized construction of the dam by decree, which would eliminate some famous rapids.
 The Magpie Generating Station was commissioned in October 2007 and formally inaugurated on 20 June 2008.
 In its 2009–2013 strategic plan, Hydro-Québec was planning to build six hydroelectric dams on the Magpie.
 In September 2017, it reported surplus capacity and no plans for the river.
 In 2013, Hydro-Quebec sold the existing generating station to Innergex Renewable Energy, which owns it in partnership with the Minganie municipality.

 Since 2008 the Magpie Generating Station has been generating electricity.
 In 2021, the municipality of Minganie and the Innu Council of Ekuanitshit granted the Magpie River legal personhood and longterm protection from energy producers like Hydro-Quebec and Innergex Renewable Energy.

 Recreational use

 In May 2015 the Ministry of Forests, Wildlife and Parks of Quebec announced a sport fishing catch-and-release program for large salmon on sixteen of Quebec's 118 salmon rivers.

-These were the Mitis, Laval, Pigou, Bouleau, aux Rochers, Jupitagon, Magpie, Saint-Jean, Corneille, Piashti, Watshishou, Little Watshishou, Nabisipi, Aguanish and Natashquan rivers.
+These were the Mitis, Laval, Pigou, Bouleau, aux Rochers, Jupitagon, Magpie, Saint-Jean, Corneille, Piashti, Watshishou, Little Watshishou, Nabisipi, Aguanish, and Natashquan rivers.
 The Quebec Atlantic Salmon Federation said that the measures did not go nearly far enough in protecting salmon for future generations.
 In view of the rapidly declining Atlantic salmon population catch-and-release should have been implemented on all rivers apart from northern Quebec.

 The river is popular with white-water rafting, canoeing and kayaking enthusiasts.

-The lower section of the West Magpie provides 50 km of challenging conditions for class IV – V whitewater kayak and open boat paddlers.
+The lower section of the West Magpie provides 50 km of challenging conditions for class IV–V whitewater kayak and open-boat paddlers.
 It flows into Lake Magpie 50 km north of where the Magpie leaves the lake.
 From there the river can be handled by most recreational kayakers.
 The first 15 km below the lake has exceptional fishing.
 The last 15 km of the river flows through huge scenic gorges and over waterfalls.

 Legal personhood

 In February 2021, the Magpie River became the first river in Canada to be granted legal personhood, after the local municipality of Minganie and the Innu Council of Ekuanitshit passed joint resolutions.
-The goal is longterm protection, as energy producers Hydro-Quebec and Innergex Renewable Energy have not ruled out development in the future, as proponents of legal personhood wanted to prevent a development like at Romaine River.
+The goal is long-term protection, as energy producers Hydro-Quebec and Innergex Renewable Energy have not ruled out development in the future, as proponents of legal personhood wanted to prevent a development like at Romaine River.
 The river has nine distinct rights and can have legal guardians.